- Study at Deakin

-Following successful completion of these sequential degrees (H310 and H710), Deakin optometry graduates will be well prepared for employment in a diverse range of work settings including, but not limited to: hospitals, clinics, health services, state and local governments, non-government organisations, research institutes, tertiary education institutions, private practice, and corporate and community settings.
+Following successful completion of the course, Deakin optometry graduates will be well prepared for employment in a diverse range of work settings including, but not limited to: hospitals, clinics, health services, state and local governments, non-government organisations, research institutes, tertiary education institutions, private practice, and corporate and community settings.
 Career and employment opportunities for qualified optometrists include private and public eye care, practice ownership, research and teaching, associates in eye surgery practice, and recognised specialties within optometry such as low vision, paediatric vision, and behavioural optometry.

 All students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students who fail to obtain a Police Record Check prior to the commencement of clinical placements will not be able to undertake any placements.*

 Several clinical placement agencies require that students are vaccinated / blood tested before undertaking clinical placement and / or graduate employment.
 Deakin University Medical Centres provides detailed advice, blood testing and administer all necessary vaccinations prior to commencement of clinical placements and/or employment.